 Knowing that both liquid and granular fertilizers have the same components, the only difference is in how those components are conveyed to the plants.

-Granular fertilizer is meant to release slowly into the soil, so the granules are made with a slow-dissolving coating.
+Granular fertilizer for plants is meant to release slowly into the soil, so the granules are made with a slow-dissolving coating.
 Liquid fertilizers already have the components dissolved, so they are ready for the plants to use immediately.
 (Source: Bonnie’s Plants)

 For the purposes of this article, we are assuming a typical all-purpose 10-10-10 fertilizer that has equal parts of each component.
 If your granular fertilizer is stronger or has a higher percentage of any one macronutrient, you may want to experiment with diluting further to avoid damaging your plants.